-Don’t let the fear of traveling plus size stop you
+Don’t let the fear stop you

 I don’t know why I let something so stupid get the best of me.
-Although I was so excited for my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
+Although I was so excited about my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me scared.
 It’s ok for me to be traveling plus size.

 I want to thank those who posted videos and wrote blog posts about flying while fat.
-Please check out their content and let them know Michele from Our Redonkulous Life sent you.
+Please check out their content and let them know that Michele from Our Redonkulous Life sent you.

 It’s these women right here who convinced me I was okay to travel plus size.
 I appreciate the confidence you have to show others that it is okay to be plus-size and it’s okay to not let it hold you back or define you.
 I got on my plane, got to New Jersey and I am ready to complete my Vacation Bucket List.

-Please like and share this post if you found it helpful or you can relate to my fear.
+Please like and share this post if you found it helpful or if you can relate to my fear.
 Let me know what your thoughts were when you started traveling plus size.

 Until Next Time, Have a Great Day!